Derived structures in the Langlands Correspondence

 \section{A crash course on simplicial commutative rings}

-This appendix provides a primer on simplicial commutative rings, with the goal of working up to the definition of the cotangent complex.
+This appendix is a sketchy primer on simplicial commutative rings, leading up to the cotangent complex.
 Its purpose is to provide more grounding for the readers to whom the ``black box'' approach of the main text is too vague, and to indicate references for those interested in delving further into the subject.
 For short introductions we like \cite{Qu68, Qu70, Iy07}; longer textbooks include \cite{May67} and \cite{GJ09}.

-In particular, we think it is edifying for typical readers to learn about simplicial commutative rings and model categories, even if their ultimate goal is work in the language of animated rings and $\infty$-categories.
+In particular, we think it is helpful for readers to learn about simplicial commutative rings and model categories, even if their ultimate goal is work in the language of animated rings and $\infty$-categories.

 Our treatment is extremely far from comprehensive.
 In fact, we view the sketchiness of our writeup as its main (and perhaps only) feature.
 Each of the subjects we touch upon is already well-documented in the literature, but simplicial homotopy theory is so vast and technical a subject that there is real risk in getting lost in the details.
 In keeping with the spirit of the main text, we prefer merely to sketch the skeletal structure of the subject, contenting ourselves with slogans and intuition, and deferring details to our favorite references.